 Negatives of plastic crates:

 Soft sided dog crates are made of canvas or other soft fabric so are very light and portable.
 They're excellent for travel and can be seen in parking lots all over the competing dog circuit.
 They're also good for camping trips and overnight trips with your dog.
 However, they're only good if you KNOW your dog isn't likely to chew or try to escape.

 Soft sided crates are not really that good for crate training a puppy as they are not as durable as other crates.

 Negatives for canvas crates:

 As you can see, there are a variety of crates that you can choose from and the best dog crate for you will depend on its purpose.
-Personally, I use the wire crates for crate training and local travelling but they don't work for airline travel.
+Personally, I find wire crates are the most versatile and this is my crate of choice.